How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 -->
 <h2 align="center"><strong>The Cryptic Project: Revealing Select Source Code for Public Glimpses</strong></h2>
 <small>
-The Cryptic Project: Revealing Select Source Code for Public Glimpses This project, although not open source, offers a glimpse into certain portions of the source code that will be made public.
+This project, although not open source, offers a glimpse into certain portions of the source code that will be made public.
 Its intentional design aims to uphold the essence of being a programmer.
 As a developer, your participation is welcomed.
 Have you explored the source code in the accompanying file, README.MD?
 Feel free to leave your markdown (MD) comments there.
 <br/><br/>
-The choice to incorporate Objective-C and C++ stems from their ability to bridge the gap between modern languages like Swift, Java, C#, PHP, Python, and the realm of low-level machine programming.
+The choice to incorporate Objective-C and C++ (including C++20) stems from their ability to bridge the gap between modern languages like Swift, Java, C#, PHP, Python, and the realm of low-level machine programming.
 It's not about favoring one language over another; rather, it enables development across Android, Apple, and Microsoft platforms, catering to diverse user needs.
+By including Objective-C and C++ (including C++20), we ensure compatibility and take advantage of their respective features to create robust and versatile applications.
+<br/><br/>
+Furthermore, by embracing C++20, we enhance the cross-platform capabilities of our development approach.
+With C++20 support, we can leverage its latest features and enhancements, ensuring that our applications are fully supported on Android, Apple, and Microsoft platforms.
+This comprehensive language support allows us to develop applications that seamlessly integrate across these platforms, providing a consistent and optimized user experience.
+<br/><br/>
+By utilizing C++20, we harness the power of modern language features while maintaining broad compatibility, enabling us to tap into the extensive ecosystem of libraries and frameworks available for C++.
+This flexibility opens up a wide range of possibilities for our application development, ensuring that we can meet the diverse needs of our users across different platforms.
+<br/><br/>
+In summary, incorporating Objective-C and C++ (including C++20) allows us to bridge the gap between modern languages and low-level machine programming while ensuring compatibility and maximizing cross-platform capabilities across Android, Apple, and Microsoft platforms.
+This approach provides us with the tools and flexibility to create robust, versatile, and high-performing applications.
 <br/><br/>
 Objective-C and C++ empower me to harness the strength and flexibility of low-level programming while maintaining compatibility with contemporary frameworks and libraries.
 They allow me to leverage existing codebases and unlock the full potential of underlying hardware.
 <br/><br/>